Xining Qinghai, China Travel Guide

 Detailed Breakdown of Areas and Their Character:

 All central areas of Xining are generally safe.
 Take standard precautions against petty theft in crowded markets or bus stations.
-Exercise common sense, especially at night.
+Exercise common sense, especially in the evening.

-Residential areas and districts further from the city's core typically offer a quieter ambiance compared to bustling commercial zones.
+Residential areas and districts more distant from the city's core typically offer a quieter ambiance compared to bustling commercial zones.

-Smart booking strategies secure the best accommodation for your trip.
+Smart booking strategies secure the best accommodation for the duration of your trip.

 Widely accepted on international booking platforms and at most mid-range to luxury hotels.